 bsUsers.Filter = "Username like 'admin'";

 possession of the

-only effective with lists that implement the
+only effective with lists that use the

-Either load your data into something like a
+Alternatively, import your data into a

 as well as the bsUsers.
 DataSource contains the list's filtered items, such as

 You may also use a list that implements IBindingListView in instead of your BindingList.
 Here are some possible arrows: Implementations of IBindingListView in general